quicwg/ops-drafts/draft-ietf-quic-applicability.md

 is that an immediate close was negotiated at the application layer and therefore no additional data is expected from both sides.

 An immediate close will emit an CONNECTION_CLOSE frame.
 This frames has two sets of types: one for QUIC internal problems that might lead to connection closure, and one for closures initiated by the application.
-An application using QUIC can define application-specific error codes (see, for example, {{QUIC-HTTP}}, Section 8.1).
-In the case of a grateful shut-down initiated by the application after application layer negotiation, a NO_ERROR code is expected.
-Further, the CONNECTION_CLOSE frame provides an optional reason field, that can be used to append human-readable information to an error code.
-Note that QUIC RESET_STREAM and STOP_SENDING frames provide similar capablities.
-Usually application error codes are defined to be applicabile to all three frames.
+An application using QUIC can define application-specific error codes (see, for example,
+{{QUIC-HTTP}}, Section 8.1).

+The CONNECTION_CLOSE frame provides an optional reason field, that can be used to append human-readable information to an error code.
+Note that QUIC RESET_STREAM and STOP_SENDING frames also include an error code, but no reason string.
+Application error codes are expected to be defined from a single space that applies to all three frame types.

 Alternatively, a QUIC connection can be silently closed by each endpoint separately after an idle timeout.
 If enabled as indicated by a transport